About the Author

 Doximity’s 2023 Physician Compensation Report shows that physicians as a whole make more money working for single-specialty practices, followed by multi-specialty groups, solo practices, and then hospitals.

-This same report has academic, urgent care, and government positions paying the least.
+This same report shows that academic, urgent care and government positions are paying the least.

 Radiologists and Their Student Loan Debt

-Beyond salary, debit is another factor that impacts a radiologist’s financial status.
+Beyond salary, debt is another factor that impacts a radiologist’s financial status.

 One of the largest debts that physicians deal with is their student loans.
 With over a decade spent in medical school, tuition piles up fast, and radiologists are not exempt from the cost.